Golmaal (2003 film): Production

 Meera Vasudevan, whose Hindi film was yet to release, debuted in Telugu cinema with this film.

+Soundtrack

+The music was composed by Vandemataram Srinivas.

 Reception

 Gudipoodi Srihari of The Hindu opined that "this film too is quite entertaining with a sort of comedy of errors".
 Jeevi of Idlebrain.com said that "This film has nothing special to offer.
 At the same time, it is not boring.
 It's an average flick that provides good time pass".
 Manju Latha Kalanidhi of Full Hyderabad criticised the film and gave the film a rating of five out of ten.
+Telugu Cinema wrote "First of the movie is neither boring nor interesting, it just goes on and the director had given a better treatment in the second half compared to first half".